 ceding insurer on a portfolio of residential mortgage loans.
 Proceeds

-from the sale of the notes are deposited into the reinsurance trust account
+from the sale of the notes will be deposited into the reinsurance trust

-for the benefit of the ceding insurer and as security for the issuer's
+account for the benefit of the ceding insurer and as security for the

 The funds in the reinsurance trust account will also be available to pay

 noteholders, following the termination of the trust and payment

 of amounts due to the ceding insurer.
 Funds in the reinsurance

 trust account will be used to purchase eligible investments and will be